Canon has announced two entry-level mirrorless cameras and lenses

 Canon explains that the R8 is geared towards the casual content creator but works well for those aspiring to do more serious work as well.
 The video features in the camera speak to that, as they are expansive and impressive for a camera at this price point.

 The R8 is capable of 4K60p uncropped video that is oversampled from 6K.
 And it can handle full HD at up to 120p for slow-motion footage.
 10-bit Canon Log is also possible.
 It will offer two hours of continuous shooting, as long as you can sustain that with battery life and memory space.
-However, there are some limitations.
+However, there are some heat limitations.
 At 4K60p, Canon says that you’ll be able to get 30 minutes of recording time at normal room temperature.
 But if you jump down to 30p, there should be no limit based on temperature.

 For focusing, the R8 supports Dual Pixel CMOS AF.
 That includes subject detection, eye detect, and tracking.
 Unfortunately, the camera won’t offer any stabilization beyond Canon’s Movie Digital IS.
 But that will work in conjunction with a lens that provides stabilization.
 You’ll still want a gimbal or tripod for most video work, but it will help smooth things out more than having nothing.